I’ve never talked to anyone. I’m used to handling things on my own. Aren’t people who go to therapy weak?

 How does it work?
 What do I have to do in sessions?

 Well, the first thing is to show up.
 After that, it is up to you.
-I work to meet my clients where they are and explore with them where it is they want to go.
-I tailor my therapeutic approach to adjust to your specific needs.
+We work to meet my clients where they are and explore with them where it is they want to go.
+We tailor our therapeutic approach to adjust to your specific needs.
 We will walk through this journey together, moving at your pace to reach the goals you will set.
-A willing attitude, even if that attitude only gets you to the front door, I can work with you to help you find the place that wants to move past that door to search for what you want out of your sessions.
+With a willing attitude, even if that attitude only gets you to the front door, we can work with you to help you find the place that wants to move past that door to search for what you want out of your sessions.